Dr. Michael Su

-Dr. Su, could you say a few words about the procedures and surgeries that you do?
+Dr. Su, could you say a few words about the procedures you do?

 Our clinic is a refractive practice.
 We have laser surgery upstairs.
 Our refractive surgery is aimed at eliminating refractive error and the need to wear glasses.
 With our new lens-implant technology we can go a long way to do that now.
 We can even help older people with cataracts to do this too.
 It’s not just for young kids who don’t want to wear glasses.
 We have options for the elderly with cataracts.

 We pride ourselves on doing efficient, state-of-the-art, patient-centered, cost-effective cataract surgery.
 For me it is a balancing act between those clients who wish to stop wearing glasses and cataract patients.
 The latter need cost-effective, efficient visual rehabilitation.
 Our approach to cataract surgery is just to do what the patient wants.
 There is no hard seIl or excessive charges.

 If clients just want regular cataract surgery, that’s fine.
 Although we are a refractive practice, we are happy to do what the client asks.
 We have a lot of high-end, premium technology that can achieve this.

 This is what makes us different from other eye centers.
 We do exactly what the client needs, using high-end technology.
 The other thing that sets us apart is that we’ve got great bedside and clinical acumen.
 I treat every patient like my mother and father.

 I’m not overly aggressive, but I certainly don’t like to let cataracts wait.
 I am inclined to do the cataracts as soon as they cause visual problems.
 In some more conservative practices, they let the patient’s cataracts linger and ripen for a long time.
 This makes cataracts more difficult to deal with.
 We are more pro-active about getting cataracts done.

 We take cataracts very seriously.
 So, we try to be efficient and expeditious in doing cataract surgery.